-Phishing, a widespread Internet and email scam, happens when a scammer lures consumers into divulging private account or login information.
-For example, the scammer will pose as a consumer's bank and ask the consumer to "confirm" their account information.
+Phishing, a widespread Internet and email scam, happens when a scammer lures consumers into divulging private account information.
+The scammer will pose as a consumer's bank and ask the consumer to "confirm" their account information.
 If they do, the scammers use the information to make unauthorized charges or commit the crime of identity theft.
 Phishers can send thousands of emails for pennies on the dollar; if even one person bites, the scammers make money.
-Remember: legitimate businesses do not send unsolicited emails asking their customers to reveal their account information.
+Remember: legitimate financial institutions do not send unsolicited emails asking their customers to reveal their account information.